Altcoin Season Index

 The Top-50 universe also drifts cycle-over-cycle.
 In 2021 the sample leaned heavily DeFi (UNI, AAVE, COMP) and meme-tokens (DOGE, SHIB); in 2024 the sample leaned L1-infrastructure and restaking (SOL, AVAX, ETH-restakers).
 Comparisons across cycles are sample-robust but not cohort-identical — what counts as a top-50 altcoin in 2026 is not what counted in 2021.

 Top-50 versus top-100 basket sizing produces different readings.
 The canonical 75-of-50 form and the top-100 variant can disagree by 10–20 points during transitions.
-We ship the top-50 form because the methodology page’s verbatim definition specifies it; the top-100 panel will print a different number on the same day with a parallel meaning.
+We ship the top-50 form because the canonical definition specifies it; the top-100 panel will print a different number on the same day with a parallel meaning.
 Read either; do not splice the two.

-Stablecoin issuance does not move this chart.
+Stablecoin issuance moves dominance but not this chart.
 Bitcoin Dominance reacts mechanically to stablecoin mints and burns — the stablecoin slug sits in dominance’s denominator.
-The Altcoin Season Index excludes stablecoins entirely, so a $5B USDT issuance on a quiet Sunday rotates dominance without touching this index.
+The Altcoin Season Index excludes stablecoins entirely, so a multi-billion-dollar USDT issuance on a quiet weekend rotates dominance without touching this index.
 The two charts agree most when the rotation is altcoin-driven; they disagree most when the move is stablecoin-driven.
-When they disagree, the disagreement is the signal.
+When they disagree, the disagreement is the signal — check the stablecoin float before reading either as a rotation call.

 Frequently asked